matiasdelellis/facerecognition/ISSUE_TEMPLATE.md

 Hey, Thanks for reporting issues back to Nextcloud Face Recognition.
-Try filling this report with the greatest care so that we can help you. :smile:
+Please, try to complete this report in detail so we can help you easier. :smile:

 Make sure you read all the [documentation](https://github.com/matiasdelellis/facerecognition/wiki), and the [FAQ](https://github.com/matiasdelellis/facerecognition/wiki/FAQ), and that the issue has not been reported before. :wink: